 Xv6 sets a CPU's stvec to kernelvec when that CPU enters the kernel from user space; you can see this in usertrap (kernel/trap.c:29).
-There's a window of time when the kernel is executing but stvec is set to uservec, and it's crucial that device interrupts be disabled during that window.
+There's a window of time when the kernel has started executing but stvec is still set to uservec, and it's crucial that no device interrupt occur during that window.
 Luckily the RISC-V always disables interrupts when it starts to take a trap, and xv6 doesn't enable them again until after it sets stvec.